Unpasteurised Raw Milk UK

-Orange = Raw milk producer where NFF has insufficient information is known to rate them otherwise
+Orange = Raw milk producer where NFF has insufficient known information to rate them otherwise

 Questions that we ask before listing a supplier on the unpasteurised, raw milk map help us to determine what rating we give the producer.
 The questions include:

 Do they have their license to sell raw milk from the FSA?
 A simple yes is needed.

 What breed of cattle (or animal) is farmed?
 We prefer closed, traditional breed, pedigree herds, but are not restricted to this.

 What feed is provided during summer and winter months?
 We prefer a dominant grass based diet with home grown silage or haylage in winter, but do not exclusively list only farms that meet this criteria.